kalch/Docs/aspnet/fundamentals/logging.rst

 Summary
 -------

-ASP.NET provides built-in support for logging, which can easily be configured within the ``Startup`` class and used throughout the application.
+ASP.NET Core provides built-in support for logging, which can easily be configured within the ``Startup`` class and used throughout the application.
 Logging verbosity can be configured globally and per logging provider to ensure actionable information is logged appropriately.
 Built-in providers for console and trace source logging are included in the framework; other logging frameworks can easily be configured as well.